 Managing Palate Donor Site Discomfort During Gum Graft Recovery

 The palate donor site hurts more than the actual graft.
 You expect the grafted area to cause discomfort, but that tissue is typically numb.
-But palate discomfort is one of the most challenging parts of gum graft recovery, especially during the first three days.
+Palate discomfort is one of the most challenging parts of gum graft recovery, especially during the first three days.

 The donor site is an open wound on your mouth’s roof.
 Every tongue movement, every swallow creates contact.
 Strategic eating helps – tilt your head forward when eating so food slides toward the front rather than washing across the palate.